vizzuhq/ipyvizzu/docs/installation.md

 mamba install ipyvizzu
 ```

-or the command below to upgrade it.
+And this is how to upgrade it.

 ```sh
 conda update ipyvizzu